Skip to main content

 • Cathedral Gardens transformation plans

-We have exciting plans to transform Cathedral Gardens (also known as Buoys Park) into a world-class public space for people to gather, relax and play.
+Work is in progress to transform Cathedral Gardens into a world-class public space for people to gather, relax and play.

 Our aim is to create a welcoming, attractive space for Belfast residents and visitors to enjoy all year round, night and day.